-- 1. Ambulatory patient services;
+- Ambulatory patient services;

 - 2. Emergency services;

 - 3. Hospitalization;

 - 4. Maternity and newborn care;

 - 5. Mental health and substance use disorder services, including behavioral health treatment;

-- 6. Prescription drugs;
+- Prescription drugs;

 - 7. Rehabilitative and habilitative services and devices;

 - 8. Laboratory services;

 - 9. Preventive and wellness services and chronic disease management; and

 - 10. Pediatric services, including oral and vision care.

 If a state failed to choose a benchmark plan by September 30, 2012, the default plan would be the nongrandfathered small group plan with the largest enrollment in the state, which in North Dakota was the Medica Choice Passport plan.
 On September 28, 2012, the Insurance Commissioner submitted a selection of an essential health benefit benchmark plan to HHS, designating the Sanford Health Plan, the largest insured commercial non-Medicaid HMO operating in the state.
+This benchmark plan applies in 2014 and 2015 plan years.